SAVING FOR A DOWN PAYMENT

 HOW MORTGAGE RATES WORK

-General Melanie Ide 5 Sep
+General 5 Sep

 Ever wonder how your mortgage rate is determined?
 What factors make it jump from percentage to percentage?
 We are getting down to the nitty gritty today and giving you the facts on what impacts mortgage rates.